 Does the officiant obtain the Marriage License?

 No, the officiant does not get your marriage license.
 The officiant is responsible to sign and file your original license.
 The officiant will take responsibility to have your witness (s) sign the license and then file the license.

 We are asked frequently about how to obtain your marriage license.
-To be legally married in California you must have a California marriage license.
-You both need to be present to obtain a license and expect to pay at least $75.00 by personal check or cash.
+To be legally married in California you must obtain a marriage license.
+You both need to be present to obtain a license and expect to pay at least $75.00 or more by personal check or cash.
 Both parties need valid identification.
-If you are coming from another country, you must have your passport and maiden name of parents, birthplace and birth dates of parents.
+If you are coming from another country, you must have your passport and possibly the maiden name of parents, birthplace and birth dates of parents.
 Whether you are a US Citizen or not, if either party has been divorced less than six month, you will be required to bring a certified copy of the final degree of divorce.
 Check with the county recorder’s office where you intend to obtain your license.

 Where do I obtain a Marriage License?

-You can obtain a license in any county within California and up to 90 days before your marriage date.
-You can generally obtain a license by going to the local courthouse recorders office.
-It takes about 1 hour to obtain.
-Offices are only open weekdays.
+You can obtain a license in any county within California and up to 90 days or even one day before your marriage date.
+It is possible in some counties complete some of the paperwork in advance of your arrival.
+Allow about an hour to obtain.
+Offices are open weekdays only.
 See the listing for phone numbers for further information on our website: http://www.yourceremonymatters.com

 Northern California County Clerk’s Phone and Websites